-Microfinance Ireland continued to maintain strong relationships with a range of referral partners.
+MFI continued to maintain strong relationships with a range of referral partners.

 The Local Enterprise Office (LEO) Network is our primary partner and a major source of applications.
 The LEO Network offers significant help to our potential clients through guidance, mentoring and support in submitting their loan application.
-Their support in 2023 was essential to MFI reaching as many businesses as we did in the year.
+Their support in 2024 was essential to MFI reaching as many businesses as we did in the year.

 Our Bank Channel continues to be a good source of referrals of potential applicants.
 These businesses are ones which the banks are unable to support but which often fit within the risk appetite of MFI.
-In 2023, our Bank Channel consisted of Bank of Ireland.
-AIB and PTSB.
+In 2024, our Bank Channel consisted of AIB, Bank of Ireland and Permanent tsb.

-MFI also continued to work with the Irish Local Development Network (ILDN), Enterprise Ireland and Udaras na Gaeltachta during 2023.
+MFI also continued to work with the Irish Local Development Network (ILDN), Enterprise Ireland and Udaras Na Gaeltacht during 2024.

 In addition to our referral partners, the business continues to have a very strong direct channel.
-In 2023 the direct channel accounted for c.
+In 2024 the direct channel accounted for c.
 64% of all applications.
-In 2023 over 70% of our applications came from applicants located outside of Dublin which is similar to the trend over the last number of years.
+In 2024 over 70% of our applications came from applicants located outside of Dublin which is similar to the trend over the last number of years.